Back to top anchor

-The work takes into account the findings of the Public Inquiry into the Earthquake Commission.
+The work to modernise the Earthquake Commission Act took into account the findings of the Public Inquiry into the Earthquake Commission.
 More information on the Government’s response to the Inquiry is below.

 Māori and iwi consultation document

-The purpose of this consultation note is to bring this work to the attention of interested iwi and Māori organisations and provide those groups an opportunity to raise any issues or concerns they might have.
+The purpose of this consultation note was to bring this work to the attention of interested iwi and Māori organisations and provide those groups an opportunity to raise any issues or concerns they might have.
 The high-level overview of the proposals contained in the consultation note will also be useful to other individuals and groups interested in these reforms.

 2021 decision to increase the EQC Residential Building Cap

-The government announced on 30 September 2021 that from 1 October 2022 the monetary cap EQC residential building cover would increase from $150,000 to $300,000 per dwelling (both amounts excluding GST).
+The government announced on 30 September 2021 that from 1 October 2022 the monetary cap for EQC residential building cover would increase from $150,000 to $300,000 per dwelling (both amounts excluding GST).

 See the Beehive press release announcing the increase.